drush211/Speedruns/Games/Final_Fantasy_4/Guides/Paladin_Run.md

   * Mash text until you speak to the king and are kicked out.
   * Head down the stairs and get the right most treasure chest for a tent.
-  * Head to Cecil's chamber taking the extra step to the right on the chair if you are on the correct seed.
+  * Head to Cecil's chamber (Upper Left Tower) taking the extra step to the right on the chair if you are on the correct seed.
 If you don't know what that means just go to bed.
+  * Menu
+    * Custom - Battle Speed and Battle Message to 1 (Fastest)
-  * Go to chocobo forest, and pick up a chocobo to take to the Cave of Mist.
+  * Go to chocobo forest (SouthEast of the castle), and pick up a chocobo to take to the Cave of Mist.
+If doing [Carrot Strat][Carrot Strat] pick up the carrot here as well.
-  * Go through the cavern until you fight the Mist Dragon
+  * Go through the cavern until you fight the Mist Dragon.
-  * **Mist Dragon (465 HP)**
+  * **[Mist Dragon][Mist Dragon] (465 HP)**
     * Kain jump and Cecil attack until Dragon turns to mist.
 3rd jump by Kain might be better off as a standard attack.
     * Kain jump after waiting for [audio cue][4] to make sure Dragon is back